gfroyland/Inflated-Generator/Rayleigh-Benard convection/README.md

 When running the code featured in this repository, please ensure that you run it with a (as of October 2025) new version of Julia such as v1.10.9 or v1.11.6.
 Do not run this code with Julia versions v1.10.7 or v1.11.1, or the code featured within this repository will fail due to circular dependency issues present with the CUDA.jl package on these versions of Julia.
 For more information on these circular dependency issues, we refer you to this link: https://discourse.julialang.org/t/circular-dependency-warning/123388.

+For the CPU version of this code, given a value of the parameter ℓ = 1/4 (the box side length used to construct the spatial generators for the overall inflated generator), on a laptop we expect this code to take roughly eight minutes.
+Of all of the processes which form this method, eigensolving the inflated generator using the Arnoldi method is the longest process, coming in at roughly six minutes.

 # Downloading the RBC Velocity Data

 Unfortunately, owing to their large file sizes, the RBC velocity data required to run this code cannot be downloaded from this repository.
 This velocity data, along with a subset of results data which can be used to replicate the Figures seen in